Anikhet/professional-portfolio/README.md

-Using NextJS 15 along with Typescript.
+Using NextJS 15 along with Typescript with Tailwind styling.
-Motion for animations and Shadcn as a component library with a few UI elements borrowed from other component libraries
+Motion for animations and Shadcn as a component library with a few UI elements borrowed from other component libraries like motion-primitives, aceternity UI and 21st.dev

 乁( ͡° ͜ʖ ͡°)ㄏ